bentice/bentice.github.io/Enron_Article.md

 ![png](/assets/img/Enron/rank_corr.png)

-In the heatmap above we use the spearman correlation and see that most of the centrality ranks are positively correlated.
-The spearman correlation is used because the assumption of normality is violated and using centrality indicators as measures of hierarchy we expect them to be monotonic.
+In the heat map above we use the Spearman correlation and see that most of the centrality ranks are positively correlated.
+The Spearman correlation is used because the assumption of normality is violated and using centrality indicators as measures of hierarchy we expect them to be monotonic.

 ```python